-Contextualization Workshop and Vetting of the Draft NAPWPS 2023-2033 ensuring that the draft NAPWPS 2023-2033 was enriched with valuable insights from diverse stakeholders, both from the government agencies and civil society organizations.
+The Workshop was organized by OPAPRU in partnership with the UN Women to deepen the context and salient issues that inform the substantive and programmatic direction of the draft NAPWPS 2023-2033.
+This gathering exemplified a rigorous consultation process, ensuring that the draft NAPWPS 2023-2033 was enriched with valuable insights from diverse stakeholders, both from the government agencies and civil society organizations.
 Participating agencies include Armed Forces of the Philippines (AFP), Bangsamoro Women Commission (BWC), Commission on Higher Education (CHED), Department of Social Welfare and Development (DSWD), Department of Justice (DOJ), Department of the Interior and Local Government (DILG), Department of National Defense (DND), Department of Health (DOH), Department of Budget and Management (DBM), National Commission on Indigenous Peoples (NCIP), Philippine Commission on Women (PCW), Philippine National Police (PNP), Regional Gender and Development Committees (RGADCs) of Cordillera Administrative Region and Davao, UN Women, Oxfam Philippines, and WeAct 1325.